wp-plugins/abusech-httpbl-check/readme.txt

 Stable tag: 1.2
 Requires at least: 2.0.2
 Tested up to: 2.5.1
-Check if a visitor is listed on httpbl.abuse.ch, see http://dnsbl.abuse.ch/faq.php#about_httpbl for more information
+Check if a visitor is listed on httpbl.abuse.ch, see http://dnsbl.abuse.ch/faq.php#about_httpbl for more information.

 == Description ==